htwangtw/htwangtw.github.io/index.md

 ---

-I am a postdoctual researcher at the University of York, UK, working with [Prof Jonny Smallwood](https://twitter.com/the_mindwanders){:target="_blank"}.
+I am a postdoctoral researcher at the University of York, UK, working with [Prof Jonny Smallwood](https://twitter.com/the_mindwanders){:target="_blank"}.

 # What do I do?